dkhamsing/apns-guide/README.md

 * YourApp-AdHoc-Push.pem
 * YourApp-AdHoc.mobileprovision

+### Signing ###

 In addition to the above files, you'll want to keep track of your own iOS signing certificates which are split out into development and production versions.
+For development, you can generally re-use these certifiates across all of the apps in your account but it may be advisable to create separate production signing certificates for App Store releases.

+You may generate your signing certificates using the same openssl-based steps above for creating the push certificates.
+Note: If you used the above commands, you'll need to import the .cer and .p12 files into your keychain in order for xCode to be able to sign your apps.

+### Testing ###

 To test connecting to the APNS gateway (the development sandbox in this case):